Where Your Dollar Goes

-At Cleveland Water, we recognize that safe, quality drinking water is critical for the health, life, and growth of our community.
-That’s why $0.39 of every dollar we spend goes to pay for the everyday operation and maintenance of the Cleveland Water supply system; ensuring that our water treatment plants, pump stations, tanks and towers, and distribution mains produce and deliver the highest quality water to homes and businesses across our 640 square mile service area.
+Safe, quality drinking water is critical for the health, life, and growth of our community.
+That’s why $0.38 of every dollar we spend goes to pay for the everyday operation and maintenance of the Cleveland Water supply system; ensuring that our water treatment plants, pump stations, tanks and towers, and distribution mains produce and deliver the highest quality water to homes and businesses across our 640 square mile service area.
 This includes:

 - 4 interconnected water treatment plants

 - 21 water storage facilities (tanks and towers), and